PLACES WHITE TURK H, ANGLO EUROPEAN STUDBOOK, 1657

 | Color: gr

-He was a Turkoman stallion with some Arabian blood.
-Imported to England in November 1657, by Oliver Cromwell, and placed in the care of Rowland Place in the Royal Stables at Hampton Court.
-After the death of Cromwell, Place moved the stallion to his estate, Dinsdale, in North Yorkshire.
+He was imported to England in November, 1657, from Aleppo by Nicholas Baxter, the King's Gentleman of Horse [C.M.
+Prior Early Records of the Thoroughbred Horse; c.f.
+Hore, Vol. II, p.
+213], although it's possible he arrived via France.
+Rowland Place was the Master of the Horse to the Lord Protector of the Commonwealth, and upon Cromwell's death in 1658, Place took the horse home to his family seat, the estate at Dinsdale, on the Durham - Yorkshire border, just ten miles from the D'Arcy stud at Sedbury.
 Place was hated and ostracized, but in the early 1660s a number of "Turks", listed without pedigree, began appearing in North Yorkshire, and it appears likely that at least some of them were sired by Place's White Turk.
 Some historians believe that his offspring include D'Arcy's Yellow Turk, D'Arcy's White Turk, the Duke of Buckingham's Helmsley Turk and Captain Byerley's Byerley Turk.
 Info on: http://www.tbheritage.com/HistoricSires/FoundationSires/FSPlaceWhiteTurk.html

 (CLOSE) |